Conwy County Borough: Welsh language

-According to the 2001 census 39.7% of the population of the county borough have "one or more skills" in Welsh, which ranks it 5th out of 22 principal areas in Wales.
+According to the 2001 census 39.7% of the population of the county borough have "one or more skills" in Welsh.

+In 2021 census 25.9% reported being able to speak Welsh, which ranks Conwy 5th out of 22 principal areas in Wales.

-The amount of Welsh spoken in the county borough greatly varies from location to location, with generally the least being spoken on the coastal fringe.
+The amount of Welsh spoken in the county borough greatly varies from location to location, with generally the least being spoken on the coastal fringe, in which English is mainly spoken.

-Examples of the percentage of people age 3+ speaking Welsh by electoral ward, as of the 2011 census :
+Examples of the percentage of people age 3+ speaking Welsh by electoral ward, as of the 2011 census:

 Government

-The county borough was formed on 1 April 1996 by merging the districts of Aberconwy and Colwyn when it was originally named Aberconwy and Colwyn.
-However, its council renamed the district a day later, on 2 April 1996 to Conwy.
+The county borough was formed on 1 April 1996 by merging the districts of Aberconwy and Colwyn.
+It was originally named Aberconwy and Colwyn, but its council renamed the district a day later, on 2 April 1996, to Conwy.

 Politics

-Conwy is represented in the UK Parliament by Conservative Party politicians Robin Millar and David Jones, though David Jones' Clwyd West constituency also covers part of southern Denbighshire.
+Conwy is represented in the UK Parliament by Labour Party politicians Gill German and Claire Hughes since the 2024 election.
+This election implemented new boundaries, making Conwy County Borough be in the Bangor Aberconwy and Clwyd North UK Parliament constituencies.
 In the Senedd, it is represented by Conservative Party politicians Janet Finch-Saunders and Darren Millar.

 Coat of arms

 Conwy County Borough Council was granted a coat of arms by the College of Arms in 2001.
 The new arms recall those of both Aberconwy and Colwyn Borough Councils.
 The main part of the shield depicts blue and silver waves for the river from which the county borough takes its name, and also recalls the gold and blue wavy field of Colwyn's arms.
 On top of the waves is placed a symbolic red tower, representing Conwy Castle.
 The chief or upper third of the shield is coloured green, the main colour in Aberconwy's arms.
 In the centre of the chief is a severed head from the heraldry of Marchudd ap Cynan, Lord of Abergele and Rhos.
 On either side are two black spears embrued, or having drops of blood on their points.
 These come from the reputed arms of Nefydd Hardd, associated with the Nant Conwy area.
 In front of each spear is a golden garb or wheatsheaf, for the rural areas of the county borough.

-Above the shield, placed on the steel helm usual to British civic arms, is the crest.
+Above the shield, placed on the steel helm usual in British civic arms, is the crest.
 This takes the form of the Welsh red dragon supporting a Bible, rising from a wreath of oak leaves and acorns.
-The representation of the Bible is to commemorate the fact that the first Welsh language translation of the book originated in the area, while the oak circlet recalls that an oak tree formed the main charge in the arms of Colwyn Borough Council, and its predecessor the municipal borough of Colwyn Bay.
+The Bible is to commemorate the first Welsh language translation of the book, which originated in the area, while the oak circlet recalls that an oak tree formed the main charge in the arms of Colwyn Borough Council, and its predecessor the municipal borough of Colwyn Bay.

-The motto adopted is "Tegwch i Bawb", meaning "Fairness to All".
+The motto adopted is Tegwch i Bawb, meaning "Fairness to All".

+Railway

+The Conwy Valley Line, from Llandudno Junction to Blaenau Ffestiniog, runs through the borough.